 Jury duty—The legal obligation of citizen to come to a trial court to sit as jurors (either as grand jurors or petit jurors), and decide criminal and civil cases.
 In Clermont County, jury duty for trials can last as little as one week, or for the duration of one trial.

 Grand Jury—A group of citizens empowered by a court to hear preliminary evidence, and decide if a crime has been committed.
 If the grand jury decides that there is enough evidence to believe that an individual has committed a crime, it issues an indictment.
-In Clermont County, grand juries meet only one day a week.
+In Clermont County, the grand jury meets only two days a week.

 Petit Jury—The jury in the trial of a case, whether it is criminal or civil.
 A trial court jury decides, after hearing all the evidence, whether one party owes something to another (a civil case), or whether a person is guilty or not guilty of a crime (a criminal case.)